 PowerShell scripts are available to help you prepare to transition your Exchange devices from the Configuration Manager Exchange Connector to the Intune Exchange Connector.
 While running these scripts are optional, we recommend that you run them to remove inactive devices from Exchange, which prevents Intune from discovering unnecessary devices.
 Running the scripts ensure that devices discovered through Exchange can merge with devices enrolled with Intune as smoothly as possible.
 Run these scripts prior to setting up the Intune Exchange Connector.
 The PowerShell scripts are part of the Intune Data Importer installation that you use to import Configuration Manager data to Microsoft Intune in the next article.
 For details and to download the scripts, go to Microsoft Intune Data Importer GitHub page.

-Steps to ensure conditional access works properly after user migration
+Steps to make sure conditional access works properly after user migration

-For conditional access to work properly after you migrate users, and to ensure that your users continue to have access to their email server, ensure the following is true:
+For conditional access to work properly after you migrate users, and to make sure that your users continue to have access to their email server, make sure the following configurations are set:

 - If the Exchange ActiveSync default access level setting (DefaultAccessLevel) is set to Block or Quarantine, devices might lose access to email.

-- If the Exchange Connector is installed in Configuration Manager and the Access level when a mobile device is not managed by a rule setting has a value of Allow access, you must install the On-premises Exchange connector in Intune before you migrate users.
-Configure the default access level setting in Intune on the Exchange on-premises blade in Advanced Exchange ActiveSync access settings.
-For details, see Configure Exchange on-premises access.
+- If the Exchange Connector is installed in Configuration Manager and the Access level when a mobile device is not managed by a rule setting has a value of Allow access, install the On-premises Exchange connector in Intune before you migrate users.
+Configure the default access level setting in Intune on the Exchange on-premises page in Advanced Exchange ActiveSync access settings.
+For more information, see Configure Exchange on-premises access.